KristianMeier/cvr.dk-expo/Readme.md

 ## Instructions

-1. npm i
+1. In rooter folder: npm i
+2. In api golder: npm i
+3. In api folder: npm run dev
+4. In root folder: npm start
-2. npm start
+   npm start
-3. use Expo Go on your phone or Xcode (macOS) / Android Studio on your laptop.
+5. use Expo Go on your phone or Xcode (macOS) / Android Studio on your laptop.